dereknovak/LS180-LS/study_guide2.md

 ## RIGHT OUTER JOIN

-- A `RIGHT OUTER JOIN`, or `RIGHT JOIN`, statement creates a transient table between two relations that includes *all* rows from the right -- second included -- relation, and all matching data from the left -- first included -- relation.
+- A `RIGHT OUTER JOIN`, or `RIGHT JOIN`, command creates a transient table between two relations that includes *all* rows from the right -- second included -- relation, and all matching data from the left -- first included -- relation.
 If no relationship has been established to the left relation, `NULL` will be used to represent the missing value.

 ```sql
 SELECT books.title, authors.name